MiDataInt/mdi-web-server/README.md

 https://docs.traefik.io/

-Other containers run the MDI,i.e., R Shiny, and other required support services.
-This repository has all files required to easily build all microservice images.
+Other containers run the MDI, i.e., R Shiny, and other required support services.
+This repository has all files needed to easily build and manage all microservice images.

 ## Installation and Use

 The MDI web server will run on any machine that can run Docker and that is addressable on the public internet.
-Unless you have a reason to use own server machine, we strongly recommend using Amazon Web Services to run a virtual server in the cloud.
+Unless you have a reason to use own server machine, we recommend using Amazon Web Services (AWS) to run a virtual server in the cloud.

 To use external authentication services, e.g., Google or Globus, your server must have a permanent internet domain name mapped to it via DNS.
 This allows SSL/TLS encryption security via Let's Encrypt.
+This is easily obtained using AWS Route 53.